voidfiles/strainer/docs/source/index.rst

 Strainer: Fast Functional Serializers
 =====================================

-Strainer is a different take on serialization and validation in python.
+Strainer is a different take on object serialization and validation in python.

-It utilizes a functional style over inheritance.
+It utilizes a functional style over classes.

-An example of Strainer
+A Strainer Example

 .. code-block:: python